 Using Gmail and Sheets is the fastest way to set up a Google workflow, especially in small teams.
 However, these workflow lack a lot in data validation, tracking, reports, speed, and error prevention.
 You’ll quickly want to look for a new option.

-Option 2: Forms + Sheets
+Workflow for Google Forms + Sheets

 In the first Google Apps workflow option, data goes from one person to another but doesn’t require any special validation.
 Google Forms let you validate and control the information coming in with special fields.
 It also makes sure the information is neatly categorized in a Google Sheet for easier record keeping.